Migrating a Yandex Managed Service for MongoDB cluster from version 4.4 to 6.0 using Yandex Data Transfer

 field should be the same for all documents in a collection.
 If a transfer discovers a type mismatch, the collection will not be partitioned but transferred in a single thread instead.
 If needed, remove documents with mismatched data types from the collection before starting a transfer.Note

 If a document with a different data type is added to a collection after a transfer starts, the transfer will move it at the replication stage after the parallel copy operation is completed.
-However, when re-enabled, the transfer will not be able to partition a collection because the
+However, when re-activated, the transfer will not be able to partition a collection because the

 _id

-field's type requirement will not be met for some of the documents in the collection. - Number of workers:
+field type requirement will not be met for some of the documents in the collection. - Number of workers:

 Activate the transfers